 I'm not being obtuse.
 Democrats and progressives must equally take responsibility for the disaster that happened here.
 Let's start with Ginsburg herself, who had been battling cancer for quite some time and knew in 2014 that Republicans stood a half-way decent chance of retaking the Senate.
 She could've stepped down and allowed Barack Obama to nominate her replacement.
 Instead she resisted calls to do so and when pressed, replied by asking, "So tell me who the president could have nominated this spring that you would rather see on the court than me?"

 In a perfect world, no one, but for an 81 year-old cancer survivor, it wasn't a matter of preference but necessity.
-Even if Obama couldn't have found someone as liberal as Ginsburg, there certainly were qualified judges and lawyers out there who would've done a more than admiral job.
+Even if Obama couldn't have found someone as liberal as Ginsburg, there certainly were qualified judges and lawyers out there who would've done a more than admirable job.
 After all, Obama did manage to nominate Sonia Sotomayer and Elena Kagan to the Court and they are hardly what I would call chopped liver.

 Then there was Obama himself who, after Antonin Scalia died, decided to nominate a moderate judge like Garland, naively believing Republicans would be receptive to that pick and allow him to receive and up or down vote in the Senate.
 Instead, McConnell blocked his nomination and didn't even grant Garland the courtesy of an interview.
 What Obama should've done is nominate a progressive to replace Scalia.
 Doing that would've energized the base of the Democratic Party.
 It was Obama's pragmatism, his desire to do the right thing, that proved to be his undoing.